C. S. Fondy a.s.: Investigation and its results

-Tykač himself stated from the beginning that already in 2011 Bušek blackmailed him that if he did not pay 500mil CZK, he would produce evidence against him and accuse him of C. S. Funds assets stripping.
+Tykač himself stated from the beginning that already in 2011 Bušek blackmailed him that if he did not pay 500 millions CZK, he would produce evidence against him and accuse him of C. S. Fondy assets stripping.
 The statement was not proven to be true yet but the fact is that the renewed prosecution Tykač was accompanied by a number of other substandard conditions and steps which have become the subject of discussion in professional circles and also drew attention to the systemic weaknesses of the monitoring activity of the prosecutors (in this case the prosecutor repeatedly disregarded the binding findings of the High and Supreme court).
 The prosecutor's office eventually stopped the prosecuting of Tykač in December 2015 after nearly three years of renewed investigation.

-Another person talked about in connection with C. S. Funds assets stripping at least since 2004, but never accused of it, is the controversial financier Petr Sisák.
+Another person talked about in connection with C. S. Fondy assets stripping at least since 2004, but never accused of it, is the controversial financier Petr Sisák.
 His former girlfriend Lucie Lunde (formerly Václavíková) and also the sentenced Josef Matoulek pointed out Sisák and people surrounding him.
-Demonstrably the people from his surroundings were connected with the case: Sisák's father-in-law Jaromír Florián (at the time the executive director and shareholder of Crassus, Ltd., which sold the C.S.
-Funds to the Russian KosMos) or Sisák's longtime collaborator Peter Müller (along with Jaromír Florián he was the Managing Director and Shareholder of Crassus.
+Demonstrably the people from his surroundings were connected with the case: Sisák's father-in-law Jaromír Florián (at the time the executive director and shareholder of Crassus, Ltd., which sold the C. S. Fondy to the Russian KosMos) or Sisák's longtime collaborator Peter Müller (along with Jaromír Florián he was the Managing Director and Shareholder of Crassus.
 Previously, he was involved, among other things, with Sisák's wife Věra and his father-in-law Florián in the first Silesian capital company, which among other things has previously owned a significant stake in poultry plants Příšovice, factual predecessors of Poultry Příšovice).
-The convicted in the case Matoulek described Sisák with Florián and Vasil Mohorita, Florián's half-brother and former chairman of SSM, as the main masterminds behind the C. S. Funds assets stripping.
+The convicted in the case Matoulek described Sisák with Florián and Vasil Mohorita, Florián's half-brother and former chairman of SSM, as the main masterminds behind the C. S. Fondy assets stripping.

 Finally, the already mentioned Bušek, Schimmelpfennig and Gerlach or their collaborator Gunnar Kühn, the former CEO of Swirlglen, via which the stolen money traveled abroad, were never accused in this case even though they admitted the participation in the fraud.